-Here are a few real remarks from real past guests over the years.
-Last updated: March 21st, 2021
+On this page find 69 real remarks from real past guests over the years.
+Last updated: June 23rd, 2021

 Howard guided me on a spectacular and fun double peak, my first “winter” 4k’s up Pierce and Eisenhower (it was officially the first day of spring)!
 Friendly and knowledgeable, he helped me gain confidence in several aspects — winter hiking, tackling a 4k, and using snowshoes.
 Howard encouraged me but never pushed, and I ended up working hard and being proud for pushing myself to climb both peaks.
 I very much enjoyed my day with Howard, feel like I have a new friend.
 I can’t recommend Redline Guiding enough! —MW, Acton, MA